paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-305-universities.md

 Amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

+#### Modifications to Defense Research Capacity Building Program
+Pub.
+L. 119–60, div.
+A, title II, § 223, Dec.
+18, 2025, 139 Stat.
+782, provided that: “(a) In General.—For fiscal year 2026 and each fiscal year thereafter, the Secretary of Defense shall ensure that all funding opportunities executed in Program Element 0601228D8Z, or successor program element, shall include separate funding solicitations each focused toward—“(1) Historically Black Colleges and Universities and Tribal Colleges and Universities; and “(2) Minority-Serving Institutions that are not described in paragraph (1). “(b) Definitions.—In this section:“(1) The term ‘Historically Black College or University’ has the meaning given the term ‘part B institution’ in section 322 of the Higher Education Act of 1965 ([20 U.S.C.
+1061](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1061&num=0&edition=prelim)). “(2) The term ‘Minority-Serving Institution’ means an eligible institution described in section 371(a) of the Higher Education Act of 1965 ([20 U.S.C.
+1067q(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1067q/a&num=0&edition=prelim)). “(3) The term ‘Tribal College or University’ has the meaning given the term in section 316(b) of the Higher Education Act of 1965 ([20 U.S.C.
+1059c(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1059c/b&num=0&edition=prelim)).”

 #### Outreach to Historically Black Colleges and Universities and Other Minority-Serving Institutions Regarding National Security Innovation Network Programs That Promote Entrepreneurship and Innovation at Institutions of Higher Education
 Pub.
 L. 117–263, div.
 A, title II, § 222, Dec.
 23, 2022, 136 Stat.
 2479, provided that: “(a) Pilot Program.—The Under Secretary of Defense for Research and Engineering, acting through the National Security Innovation Network, may carry out a pilot program under which the Under Secretary conducts activities, including outreach and technical assistance, to better connect historically Black colleges and universities and other minority-serving institutions to the commercialization, innovation, and entrepreneurial activities of the Department of Defense. “(b) Briefing.—Not later than one year after commencing a pilot program under subsection (a), the Under Secretary of Defense for Research and Engineering shall provide to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a briefing on the program, including—“(1) an explanation of—“(A) the results of any outreach efforts conducted under the pilot program; “(B) the success of the pilot program in expanding National Security Innovation Network programs to historically Black colleges and universities and other minority-serving institutions; and “(C) any potential barriers to the expansion of the pilot program; and “(2) recommendations for how the Department of Defense can support historically Black colleges and universities and other minority-serving institutions to enable such institutions to successfully participate in Department of Defense commercialization, innovation, and entrepreneurship programs. “(c) Termination.—The authority to carry out the pilot program under subsection (a) shall terminate on the date that is five years after the date of the enactment of this Act [Dec.
 23, 2022]. “(d) Definitions.—In this section:“(1) The term ‘historically Black college or university’ means a part B institution (as defined in section 322 of the Higher Education Act of 1965 ([20 U.S.C.
 1061](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1061&num=0&edition=prelim))). “(2) The term ‘other minority-serving institution’ means an institution of higher education specified in paragraphs (2) through (7) of section 371(a) of the Higher Education Act of 1965 ([20 U.S.C.
 1067q(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1067q/a&num=0&edition=prelim)).”